sanjib/fun-with-elixir/programming-elixir-1-6/quotes.md

 used in algebra.
 When you write the equation x = a + 1, you are not assigning the value of a + 1 to x.
 Instead you’re simply asserting that the expressions x and a + 1 have the same value.

+## Chapter 15

+> - We ran a million processes (sequentially) in just over 5 seconds.
+> - This kind of performance is stunning, and it changes the way we design code.
+We can now create hundreds of little helper processes.
+> - And each process can contain its own state—in a way, processes in Elixir are like objects in an object-oriented system (but they’re more self-contained).